 Media Library quirks and bewares

-It’s fair to say the Media Library is the weakest area of WordPress, at least for the needs of u3as.
+It’s fair to say the Media Library is a weak area of WordPress, at least for the needs of u3as.
 Well know is that it’s tricky to identify media items that are not in use so they can be tidied up by deleting them.
-It’s also annoying that images can’t simply be pasted into a block with a prompt proffered to give it a name and alternate text.
+It’s also annoying that images can’t simply be pasted into a block with just a prompt proffered to give them a name and alternate text.

-There are other quirks to be aware of:
+There are also quirks to be aware of:

-Media items are referenced by a URL – while media items have file names they are located by a URL in the same way a browser locates a website.
+Media items are referenced by a URL – while media items have file names they are located by a URL on the published website.
+The URL will be the subdomain then the full path to the item in the website’s internal file store (see example below).

-Replacing a media item – if you upload a media item with the same file name as an existing item WordPress will not replace the item, it creates a new additional item.
-To be specific, then if the item was uploaded in the current month then it will append “-1” (or -2 etc.) to the file name.
-If the item being replace was upload in a previous month then it goes in a different folder/directory in the WordPress file store but will retain its name, assuming there isn’t an item with the same name there as well.
+Replacing a media item – if you upload a media item directly to the Media Library with the same file name as an existing item, WordPress will not replace the item, it creates an additional item.
+To be specific, if the item was uploaded in the current month then it will append “-1” (or -2 etc.) to the file name.
+If the item being replace was upload in a previous month then it goes in a different folder/directory in the WordPress file store but will confusingly retain its name (but not URL).
+This is assuming there isn’t an item with the same name for that month as well.

-This is because WordPress creates a new folder/directory for the Media library each month.
+This all happens because WordPress creates a new folder/directory for the Media library each month.
 For example 2024/07/ as in:

 siteworks.u3a.org.uk/wp-content/uploads/2024/07/WM-migration-Go-Live-Instructions-and-chklist.pdf